lekien-2803/DRT-tool/readme.md

           },
           {
             label: "SKU A Option",
-            value: "SKU {sku} is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)",
+            value: "SKU {sku} is incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS ({option})",
+            needsSKUInput: true,
-            needsSKUInput: true
+            needsOptionInput: true
           },
           {
             label: "Both SKUs Option",
-            value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS (Option Category)" }
+            value: "Both SKUs are incorrectly joined, violating the 'DO NOT JOIN BY' rule in MCJS ({option})",
+            needsOptionInput: true
+          }
         ]
       }